-In this research, the combination of them is simulated with MATLAB 2014b, and the effect of using PTS technique along with PDL clipping is discussed.
+Previous researchers conducted the analysis of PTS technique and the PDL clipping technique separately.
+It is found that each technique could reduce the PAPR of the signal.
+In this case, a lower PAPR is expected by implementing two techniques on the signal.
+In this research, the combination of them is simulated with MATLAB 2014b, and the effect of using PTS tech 2 que along with PDL clipping is discussed.
 Additionally, the PTS technique is aided by the implementation of PSO algorithm to reduce its complexity in searching optimal phase factor.
-The OFDM signal is combined with the usage of several modulation techniques such QPSK, 8-PSK, 16-PSK, 8-QAM, and the 16-QAM.
+The OFDM signal is comb 4 ed with the usage of several modulation techniques such QPSK, 8-PSK, 16-PSK, 8-QAM, and the 16-QAM.

 Therefore, a wide range of signals are evaluated within this research.
-In order to simulate its BER performance, the AWGN channel is chosen due to its simplicity compared to fading channels such as Rayleigh.
-The AWGN channel distorts the signal randomly around its mean [5].
-On the other hand, fading channel distorts the signal in a worse way, where one frequency might suffer worse distortion compared to the other (in the frequency selective fading).
+In order to simulate its BER performance, the AWGN channel is chosen due to its simplicity compared to fading channel such as Rayleigh.